MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/4-build-github-action.md

-In this unit, you'll implement and test a CI/CD pipeline by performing the following tasks:
+In this unit, you'll complete the following tasks:

-- Create a GitHub Action to implement a simple CI/CD pipeline
+- Create a GitHub Action to implement a build pipeline
 - Modify the coupon service
-- Update the coupon service version in the Helm chart
-- Verify that the changes where deployed to the AKS cluster
-- Roll back a deployment

-## Create GitHub Actions to implement CI and CD pipelines

-### Create the build Action
+## Create the build Action

 Create a GitHub Action for the build with the following steps: